bleroy/3d-junkyard/Decent800/readme.md

 ### Stabilizers and adapters

-The Decent 800 keyboard uses two 2U Durock v2 stabilizers for the right shift and backspace keys, and one 6.25U Durock v2 stabilizer for the space bar.
+The Decent 800 keyboard uses three 2U Durock v2 stabilizers for the shift and backspace keys, and one 6.25U Durock v2 stabilizer for the space bar.

 ### PCB